fsfw-dresden/homepage-2.0-content/2018/funding-foss-en.md

 #### How could the money be distributed?

 Billing takes place at certain intervals (e.&#x202F;g. per quarter).
-The certificate price is divided into four categories (K1-K4):
+The certificate price is divided into four categories (C1-C4):

-**K1 (e.&#x202F;g.
-60%)** is distributed to the project accounts according to individual buyer wishes.
+**C1 (e.&#x202F;g.
+70%)** is distributed to the project accounts according to individual buyer wishes.
 As a decision support a software is offered (opt-in), which analyzes the local usage behavior and makes suggestions for the distribution.
 The premise here is: Frequently running programs are subjectively more important.
 A role model for this is the [Debian Popularity Contest](https://popcon.debian.org/).
 But of course one can support any projects independently of these suggestions.

-**K2 (e.&#x202F;g.
-30%)** will be allocated to project accounts according to the organization.
+**C2 (e.&#x202F;g.
+20%)** will be allocated to project accounts according to the organization.
 This is based on the assumption that the FFI has a better overview of the projects and can possibly also strategically promote projects with good potential that are not yet sufficiently well-known.

-**K3 (e.&#x202F;g.
+**C3 (e.&#x202F;g.
 10%)** are operating costs (staff and infrastructure of the FFI)

-**K4** are material costs (for T-shirts etc.) and will be charged extra.
+**C4** are material costs (for T-shirts etc.) and will be charged extra.
 A sticker is available on request but for free. ;-)

 #### How can embezzlement be prevented?

 The allocation of funds is published "crypto-transparent":

 When paying you get a token communicated.
-All sold Support Certificates will be released, including the following data: Token, Grand Total (K1 + K2 + K3) and K1 allocation scheme.
+All sold Support Certificates will be published, including the following data: Token, Grand Total (C1 + C2 + C3) and C1 allocation scheme.
 As a result, every buyer can convince themselves whether the own certificate is correctly included in the total balance sheet (partial cash flows) and also each project can convince itself that it receives all entitled payments.
 In addition, everyone can convince themselves that the overall balance works out.
 The FFI can protect itself against allegations of embezzlement, since all sold certificates are cryptographically signed.

 #### What happens with the money or because of the money?